kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

 - [ ] **Document how role, function-based members, or sub-teams are assigned, onboarded, and removed for specific teams (example: Security Response Committee).**

   <!-- (TOC Evaluation goes here) -->
-  KServe uses the GitHub team to manage the roles and remembers, for example `kserve-security` team  responses to the security issues.
+  KServe uses the GitHub team to manage the roles and members, for example `kserve-security` team  responses to the security issues.

   **TODO for KServe team**: Provide more information, not just security